MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/deploy-manage-azure-stack-hci.md

 - Management of Azure Stack HCI [stretched clusters](/azure-stack/hci/concepts/stretched-clusters) is currently not supported in VMM.

 - Azure Stack HCI is intended as a virtualization host where you run all your workloads in virtual machines.
 The Azure Stack HCI terms allow you to run only what's necessary for hosting virtual machines.
-Azure Local instances shouldn't be used for other purposes like WSUS servers, WDS servers, or library servers.
+Azure Stack HCI clusters shouldn't be used for other purposes like WSUS servers, WDS servers, or library servers.
 Refer to [Use cases for Azure Stack HCI](/azure-stack/hci/overview#use-cases-for-azure-stack-hci), [When to use Azure Stack HCI](/azure-stack/hci/concepts/compare-windows-server#when-to-use-azure-stack-hci), and [Roles you can run without virtualizing](/azure-stack/hci/overview#roles-you-can-run-without-virtualizing).

-- Live migration between any version of Windows Server and Azure Local instances isn't supported.
+- Live migration between any version of Windows Server and Azure Stack HCI clusters isn't supported.

 > [!NOTE]
-> Live migration between Azure Local instances works, as well as between Windows Server clusters.
+> Live migration between Azure Stack HCI clusters works, as well as between Windows Server clusters.

 - The only storage type available for Azure Stack HCI is Storage Spaces Direct (S2D).
 Creation or management of non-S2D cluster with Azure Stack HCI nodes isn't supported.
 If you need to use any other type of storage, for example SANs, use Windows Server as the virtualization host.

 > [!NOTE]
-> You must enable S2D when creating an Azure Local instance.
+> You must enable S2D when creating an Azure Stack HCI cluster.
 > To enable S2D, in the cluster creation wizard, go to **General Configuration**.
 Under **Specify the cluster name and host group**, select **Enable Storage Spaces Direct** as shown below:

 ![Screenshot of S2D enabled.](./media/s2d/s2d-enable.png)